breqdev/breq.dev/projects/lps.md

 # Overview

-_The following is adapted from [this document](https://docs.google.com/document/d/1GBooxXnvndxPmWwFXSiqQRPsxmN0NLmFtbzJHfWmCzk/edit?usp=sharing) that I initially wrote describing the system._

 The LPS (Local Positioning System) is a system to help robots determine their location in a predefined area.
 This system uses a camera and colored markers to determine the position of robots and other objects in a scene, then relays that information to robots over a network connection.

 # Motivation